 Move Your Body

 Moving your body has great benefits for your mood and overall well-being, and there are so many creative ways to accomplish this.
-If your workout is your me time, find a gym that has a daycare center, get up a little earlier in the morning or arrange childcare for your kids for 30 minutes.
-The great thing about moving your body, though, is that you can do this one right with your kids.
+If your workout is your me time and going to the gym isn’t an option right now, schedule an at-home workout or plan an active outdoor activity.
+The great thing about losing gym time is that you can involve your kids in your workout.
 If you have a small baby, use him/her as a weight; if you have older kids, play an intense game of tag in the backyard or practice a sport with them; take the whole family out on a walk after dinner; or have a dance party in your living room.

 Multitask (In a Good Way)

 Multitasking is a simple way to make the most of your time.
 Try to combine tasks that normally aren’t your favorite with some self-care, and suddenly, that task might become your favorite.
-Instead of dreading a long commute to work, enjoy your coffee and listen to a podcast or audiobook.
+Instead of dreading early weekday mornings, enjoy your coffee and listen to a podcast or audiobook.
 Hate folding laundry?
 Multitask by taking a tennis ball, sitting down while you fold and rolling the ball against the balls of your feet—now laundry time is foot massage time!
 On dish duty?
 Make it your personal dance session and practice your cha cha while you scrub that pan.

 Some Other Quick Ideas